CONFERENCE | CALL FOR SUBMISSIONS

 - Supporting material: Submit supplemental information that supports your session proposal.
 Additional materials may include white papers, code, demos, videos, images, proof of concept, etc.

-- See a sample production submission here.
+- See a sample production & management submission here.

 - See a sample programming submission here.